carbynestack/carbynestack.github.io/README.md

 ### 3rd Party Licenses

-For information on how license obligations for 3rd party OSS dependencies are handled in a legally compliant way see the [README](https://github.com/carbynestack/carbynestack) file of the Carbyne Stack repository.
+For information on how license obligations for 3rd party OSS dependencies are fulfilled see the [README](https://github.com/carbynestack/carbynestack) file of the Carbyne Stack repository.

 ## Contributing